“Man of the Hole”: An interview with the man who monitored the last surviving member of a Brazilian indigenous tribe for over a quarter century

 “It’s a very sad scene.
 Seeing the lifeless body, with a hat on its head, adorned with macaw plumage.
 The body rested, in its hammock, in its hut, with its objects and belongings.
 The place he always preferred.
 [The scene] represents what he was during these almost three decades … Even in his death, he did it his way, alone.”

-Those are the words of Altair Algayer, the coordinator for the Guaporé Ethno Environmental Protection Front (FPE Guaporé), a unit of the Brazilian government’s National Indian Foundation (Funai) that has worked to protect isolated indigenous peoples since its inception in 1967.
+Those are the words of Altair Algayer, the coordinator for the Guaporé Ethno Environmental Protection Front (FPE Guaporé), a unit of the Brazilian government’s National Indigenous Foundation (Funai) that has worked to protect isolated indigenous peoples since its inception in 1967.

 A Funai employee since 1992, Mr. Algayer has monitored the isolated indigenous man, who has come to be known as the “Man of the Hole,” since 1996 when the organization became aware of his existence.
 For 26 years, Mr. Algayer was the closest person to one of the world’s most isolated individuals.